RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Add spinach and cook until wilted; set aside to cool.
+Add spinach and cook until wilted, then transfer to a bowl and cool.

-Stir in vegan feta, ricotta, parsley, dill, salt, pepper, and nutmeg.
+Mix in vegan feta, vegan ricotta, parsley, dill, salt, pepper, and nutmeg.

 6/6/2025